 My Nourishing Journey

-While raising a family, I have spent that past five years working on my Master’s in Nutrition (MS) and Registered Dietician (RD) degrees, as well as studying with The Institute for Integrative Nutrition.
-I completed my studies through IIN in October of 2014, and continue to work on my MS and RD degree.
-Through these avenues, I have studied over 100 dietary theories and worked closely with acupuncturists, osteopaths, and doctors to gain a better understanding of the bio-individuality of our bodies and how nutrition plays a key role in disease and the prevention of disease.
+From there, I sought wellness in every aspect of my life, including my career.
+I completed studies with The Institute for Integrative Nutrition in October 2014, and continue to work on my Master’s in Nutrition (MS) and Registered Dietician (RD) degrees.
+I’ve studied over 100 dietary theories and worked closely with acupuncturists, osteopaths and doctors to gain a better understanding of the bio-individuality of our bodies and how nutrition plays a key role in disease and prevention.

 My Nourishing Philosophy

-Through my own personal experience and review of the literature, it is my opinion that when seeking lasting healthy solutions, diets do not work.
-They deprive you of important macronutrients and lead you into a perpetual cycle of cravings, overeating, under-eating, and splurging—without a clear understanding of why our bodies feel that way.
-Taking notice of your emotional and physical cues are integral to a lasting and sustainable lifestyle.
+Experience and science tell us diets don’t work.
+They deprive you of important macronutrients and lead you into a perpetual cycle of cravings, overeating, under-eating and splurging.
+Instead, taking notice of emotional and physical cues are key to sustainable health.

-- Self-kindness is a sense of common humanity and mindful awareness.
-Kindness enables us to open our hearts to our own suffering and, in turn, to comfort ourselves.
+- Self-kindness is a form of mindful awareness, opening our hearts to our own suffering so we can comfort ourselves.

 - Mindfulness allows us to experience the present moment with greater ease and acceptance.

-I recommend meditation as a method to relieve anxiety, stress, and identify and manage maladaptive behaviors.
-It provides us heightened awareness of our thoughts, sensations, and feelings.
-However, Rome was not built in a day; a successful meditation practice takes time to develop.
+Meditation has changed my life.
+Mindfully acknowledging the passing of all thoughts—and dismissing self-deprecating ones—relieves anxiety and stress, and lets us manage maladaptive behaviors.
+Successful meditation practice takes time to develop.
 I started five minutes a day with a guided meditation and built my practice from there.

 Our Nourishing Mission

-I am a passionate wellness advocate who works with teenagers and adults.
-I aim to empower my clients to live healthy, well-rounded lives through the development of effective, personalized strategies maintaining a healthy lifestyle.
-Success in this area depends on many factors: nutrition, relationships, career, and self-love.
-My central mission for my subscribers is to align these factors by fostering healthy choices for each individual.
-As someone who has worked hard to create a healthy life for me and my family, I understand that the most challenging step is often the first one but with Nourishing Lab, you will never walk alone.
+I am a passionate wellness advocate who partners with teenagers and adults.
+I empower my clients to live healthy, well-rounded lives with personalized strategies encompassing nutrition, relationships, career and self-love.
+My core mission is to align these factors by fostering healthy choices for each individual.
+As someone who has worked hard to create a healthy life for myself and my family, I understand that the most challenging step is often the first one—but with Nourishing Lab, you will never walk alone.